Abastro/Funcy/STRUCTURE.md

 4. A ***Function*** is a relation, where the input of every pair element is distinct.

-5. A ***Substitution*** is a process to get an output for certain input from a function, that is, finding output o from input i where pair (i, o) is in the function F. If it exists, the output is unique by definition of function.
+5. A ***Substitution*** is a process of getting an output for certain input from a function, that is, finding output o from input i where pair (i, o) is in the function F. If it exists, the output is unique by definition of function.
 The output is represented as f(i).

+## Syntax

 6. A relation F ***applies*** another relation G when for every input i of G, any pair (i, o) in F is also in G. This relation is transitive.